mwu-tow/luna-4390132f7b193ddc/README.md

 ## License
 This repository is licensed under the
-[GNU GPL 3.0](https://opensource.org/licenses/GPL-3.0), as specified in the [LICENSE](https://github.com/luna/luna-studio/blob/master/LICENSE) file.
+[GNU Affero GPL 3.0](https://opensource.org/licenses/AGPL-3.0), as specified in the [LICENSE](https://github.com/luna/luna-studio/blob/master/LICENSE) file.

 Please be aware that, as the commercial backing for Luna,